 South Skyline Trail is a 18.7 mile moderately trafficked out and back trail located near Eden, Utah that features a lake and is rated as difficult.
-The trail offers a number of activity options and is accessible from May until September.
+The trail offers a number of activity options and is best used from May until September.
 Horses are also able to use this trail.

 off road driving